sjlee4108/lab2-sjlee4108-1/README.md

 ## What Didn't

 * Resizing based on window size was very tricky.
-Since I have a small side animation, it made it hard to preserve good ratio when resizing.
+Since I have a small side animation, it was hard to preserve the ratio when resizing.
 * Quiz contents were quite tricky.
-It is quite hard to get a good answer for some cases.
+It is quite hard to get a reasonable answer for some cases.

 ## Extra Credit